Virgin Australia: Lounge service

 To capture a share of the business traveller market, Virgin decided to provide a members' lounge facility for travellers.
 Originally this was called The Blue Room and provided facilities to members and guests on a pay-as-you-go basis.
 Many of these facilities became available when Virgin relocated into the former Ansett terminals across the country, with the defunct Golden Wing club lounges left behind being used as Blue Room lounges, complete with furnishings.

 In 2006, Virgin revamped the lounge facilities and re-launched the product as The Lounge, which offered all-inclusive facilities on a membership fee or casual fee basis.
-Upgraded facilities provided included buffet food and refreshments, newspapers, showers, computers, and WiFi internet access for travellers.
+Upgraded facilities provided included buffet food and refreshments, newspapers, showers, computers, and Wi-Fi internet access for travellers.

-In May 2011, Virgin again renamed the lounge simply referring to it as Virgin Australia Lounge – designed to be a premium experience, with spaces designed for specific uses and 'moods'.
+In May 2011, Virgin again renamed the lounge, simply referring to it as Virgin Australia Lounge – designed to be a premium experience, with spaces designed for specific uses and 'moods'.